Lao Sze Chuan

-Located on the edge of Chinatown through one of the side gates off Archer, the original Lao Sze Chuan - a member of Tony Hu’s Chinese food empire - is most definitely not fancy.
-It’s a standard and somewhat barren Chinese restaurant with an endless menu of traditional Szechuan style dishes.
-Is it actually traditional Szechuan?
-We say the answer is both yes and no, because it really depends on what you order.
-But rather than argue about authenticity, we prefer to focus on the fact it’s good food.
+Located on the edge of Chinatown through one of the side gates off Archer, the original Lao Sze Chuan - a member of Tony Hu’s Chinese food empire - is a casual Chinese restaurant, with great Szechuan-style dishes.

 A nice spicy side to have around for snacking.